Low On Vitamin D? These Foods Offer The Most Of The Sunshine Vitamin

 Risk factors for vitamin D deficiency.

 - being elderly

-- limited consumption of vitamin-D-rich foods
+- eating limited vitamin D foods

 - living far from the equator

-- infrequent sun exposure
+- getting infrequent sun exposure

-- genetically darker skin pigmentation
+- having darker skin pigmentation

-Symptoms of vitamin D deficiency include:
+Signs of vitamin D deficiency.

 The bottom line

 Sustained levels of vitamin D sufficiency are important to healthy bodily functions and overall health.* While there are some natural food sources of vitamin D out there (as well as fortified food options), supplementing is typically necessary in order to meet your daily needs.*